-Sheila Breitweiser has served as Foundation Executive Director since May 2008.
-She also serves as the senior member of the Foundation’s Development and Operations teams – with duties that include the organization’s fund-raising and business operations.
-Her goals include doubling the annual giving, developing capital project initiatives that support Spartanburg Regional’s goals, improving and increasing the Foundation’s grant-making programs, and streamlining the business operations.
+Kristy Caradori has served as Foundation Executive Director since May 2013.
+Her broad range of experience includes non-profit operations, marketing and strategic planning and she is uniquely qualified to support the growth of the Foundation in a number of ways.
+She serves as the senior member of the Foundation’s Development and Operations teams – with duties that include the organization’s fund-raising and business operations.
+Her goals include increasing the annual giving, developing capital project initiatives that support Spartanburg Regional’s goals, improving and increasing the Foundation’s grant-making programs, and streamlining business operations.

 Angie Cothran was born at Spartanburg General Hospital and has lived in the Spartanburg area her whole life.
 She has worked for Spartanburg Regional in various departments since 1995.
-As administrative assistant for the Foundation.
-Angie has many roles, but her main responsibility is to Sheila S. Breitweiser, Ed.D.Vice-President/Director of the Foundation.
+As Executive Assistant for the Foundation.
+Angie has many roles, but her main responsibility is to Kristy Caradori, Vice-President/Executive Director of the Foundation.
 Angie also works with three of the four Foundation Boards, by coordinating, planning and attending these meetings.

 Andrea Davis has worked at Spartanburg Regional since 2007.
 She joined the Foundation team as the data and analysis coordinator in 2009.
 She is responsible for recording, reporting, receipting and acknowledging gifts and pledges accepted on behalf of the foundation.
 She coordinates and implements the donor relations and stewardship system that recognizes donors at all levels.
 She also is responsible for our constituency management.